Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Maribel S about 3 years ago
+Maribel S over 3 years ago

 Con que derecho se sienten los individuos aquí de decir que todas las escuelas del distrito en el área de Fruitvale son buenas o que deberían ser opciones para todas las familias.
 Como madre de familia y con hijo que asistió a Manazinta Seed puedo confirmar que cada niño es diferente y ocupa cosas distintas algo que no todas las escuelas pueden ofrecer.
 Y tal cual, como mama y la primera maestra de mis hijos conozco y se lo que es mejor para ellos.
 Los problemas de un presupuesto no se solucionan poniendo un alto a las escuelas de calidad, se solucionan con hechos.
 Si todas las escuelas de Oakland fueran escuelas de calidad no hubiera la necesidad de tener acceso a un sistema con opciones.
 Ya basta, aquí los que importan más en la conversación son los niños.